-PSYC 101 General Psychology
+PSYC 101 .
+General Psychology 4

-EPSY 275 Educational Psychology
+.
+Educational Pyschology

-A science course (biology, chemistry, or physics)
+ogy, chemistry, or physics)

-A mathematics course
+A mathematics course 4

 Students must complete two Research Seminars (RS), one from United States Politics and one from American History, and one Group Project Seminar (GP) as a part of the major.